 Lately we’ve been scouring the globe in search of the best hot toddy recipe in all the land, and now, after months of searching, we’re pretty sure we’ve found it.
 To get one, you’ll need to head to a spot called Moloko in Portland, OR — or just check out this video and make it yourself.
 Our bartender Frank was kind enough to break down the mixing process for us in great detail.
-Here’s how it’s done:
+Here’s how it’s done.

-2 oz Woodford Reserve bourbon
+- 2 oz Woodford Reserve bourbon

-1 oz lemon juice
+- 1 oz lemon juice

-1 cinnamon stick
+- 1 cinnamon stick

-1 orange slice w/ whole clove
+- 1 orange slice with a whole clove

-*To make honey simple syrup, simply heat equal parts honey and water until the honey dissolves
+*To make honey simple syrup, simply heat equal parts honey and water until the honey dissolves.